Text by CLOT Magazine

-By way of a selection of hundreds of sound works and conceived from a social perspective, Audiosphere aims to reveal and provide context to reflect upon and discuss the techno-cultural changes that have occurred since the 1980s, the exhibition will present the work of a broad number of experimental sound artists, hailing from all over the world, the majority unknown to the contemporary art spectator.
+By selecting hundreds of sound works conceived from a social perspective, Audiosphere aims to reveal and provide context to reflect upon and discuss the techno-cultural changes that have occurred since the 1980s.
+The exhibition will present the work of many experimental sound artists, hailing from worldwide, the majority unknown to the contemporary art spectator.

-The show will revolve around seven sections, each one addressing different social, technological, historical and cultural processes: genealogies, networks, mega accessibility, cyborgisation, aesthetogenesis, recombination and rights.
+The show will revolve around seven sections addressing different social, technological, historical and cultural processes: genealogies, networks, mega accessibility, cyborgisation, aesthetogenesis, recombination and rights.
 Although such processes have been generated collectively and today are widespread, they have not been sufficiently identified, acknowledged or analysed artistically.